-Cape Remain Land and Improvement Co. records, 1891-1909.
-24 items.
+Cape Romain Land and Improvement Co. records, 1891-1909.

-Records chiefly consist of property records pertaining to lands in South Carolina owned by the Cape Remain Land and Improvement Company, including "fifteen Marsh Islands among the creeks and marshes east of Bulls Bay and west of Raccoon Key," property known as "Cassinas" near Cape Romain, and land (marsh) near Sullivans Island (S.C.).
+Records chiefly consist of property records pertaining to lands in South Carolina owned by the Cape Romain Land and Improvement Company, including "fifteen Marsh Islands among the creeks and marshes east of Bulls Bay and west of Raccoon Key," property known as "Cassinas" near Cape Romain, and land (marsh) near Sullivans Island (S.C.).
 Land was used for the cultivation of shellfish (oysters) "within the streams included within the boundaries of the said five tracts of

-Included are plats (oversized); abstracts of title; deeds; correspondence of Henry F. Welch (secretary and treasurer of the company); Welch's affidavit pertaining to the case of the South Carolina Loan and Trust Co. v. the Cape Romain Land and Investment Company (1907); a conveyance to the Cape Romain Land and Improvement Company of marshland known as the White Banks (in Bulls Bay, Charleston County, S.C.) and other lands (1907); a company charter (1891); and a legal document pertaining to the case of the Cape Romaine Land and Improvement Co. v.
+Included are plats (See oversize box for Collections 152 and 153); abstracts of title; deeds; correspondence of Henry F. Welch (secretary and treasurer of the company); Welch's affidavit pertaining to the case of the South Carolina Loan and Trust Co. v. the Cape Romain Land and Investment Company (1907); a conveyance to the Cape Romain Land and Improvement Company of marshland known as the White Banks (in Bulls Bay, Charleston County, S.C.) and other lands (1907); a company charter (1891); and a legal document pertaining to the case of the Cape Romaine Land and Improvement Co. v.
 Isaac Wilson et al.

 Carolina, Cumberland Gap and Chicago Railway Co. stockholder list, 1894.
+1 item.